nexiality/documentation/expressions/CSVexpression.md

 - `conditions` follows the syntax as laid out in [Nexial Filter](../flowcontrols/filter).

 #### groupCount(columns)
-- create a new CVS using the specified column(s) and a new column (last column) as the count of occurrences.
+- create a new CSV using the specified column(s) and a new column (last column) as the count of occurrences.
 Multiple columns are separated by comma (`,`).
 The newly formed CSV will named the last column (the count) as `Count`.